 Now, sprinkle each tart dish with pecorino romano cheese.
 I could have added more but I wanted you to be able to see the tomatoes underneath so I didn’t put on too much.

-Here’s a look at the tarts just out of the oven.
+Here’s a look at one of the tarts just out of the oven.

-Heirloom Tomato Tarts with Mushrooms and Leeks are a wonderful, appetizing main dish or side dish.
+Heirloom Tomato Tarts are a wonderful, appetizing main dish or side dish.